data-8/otter-service/README.md

 # EdX/LTI integration

 The system posts the grade back to the EdX via LTI.
 You need to have the `LTI_CONSUMER_KEY` and `LTI_CONSUMER_SECRET` defined and encoded via `sops` for this to work correctly.
-The secrets are in `gofer_service/secretes/gke_key.yaml`
+The secrets are in `otter-service/secrets/gke_key.yaml`

 # External installation with a re-direct from Jupyterhub

 This is the current deployment configuration.
-We deploy the gofer_service to gcloud and there is a re-direct from the Jupyterhub [configuration files](https://github.com/berkeley-dsep-infra/datahub/blob/7fed76f46e3636b3be225f1b149911aa9f1c6b1b/deployments/data8x/config/common.yaml#L22) in the [datahub repository](https://github.com/berkeley-dsep-infra/datahub/tree/staging/deployments/data8x/config) that passes authentication information to gofer_service.
+We deploy the otter-service to gcloud and there is a re-direct from the Jupyterhub [configuration files](https://github.com/berkeley-dsep-infra/datahub/blob/7fed76f46e3636b3be225f1b149911aa9f1c6b1b/deployments/data8x/config/common.yaml#L22) in the [datahub repository](https://github.com/berkeley-dsep-infra/datahub/tree/staging/deployments/data8x/config) that passes authentication information to otter-service.

 Once the GKE cluster is created in gcloud, executing the `deployment/cloud/deploy.sh` file  deploys the service to the cloud.

 # Depoloyment Details:
 ## Rollback:
 If we deploy and find problems the quickest way to rollback the deployment is to look at the revision history and undo the deployment by deploying to a previous revision number:
-- kubectl rollout history deployment gofer-pod -n grader-k8-namespace
+- kubectl rollout history deployment otter-pod -n grader-k8-namespace
-- kubectl rollout history deployment gofer-pod -n grader-k8-namespace --revision=# <-- to see details like the version of the image used
+- kubectl rollout history deployment otter-pod -n grader-k8-namespace --revision=# <-- to see details like the version of the image used
-- kubectl rollout undo deployment/gofer-pod -n grader-k8-namespace --to-revision=#
+- kubectl rollout undo deployment/otter-pod -n grader-k8-namespace --to-revision=#

 ## CI/CD:
 If you push a tag in the standard form of a version number(XX.XX.XX), GitHub action creates a release from this tag, pushes the release to pypi.org, builds the docker image, pushes it google's image repository and deploys the new image into the GKE cluster.

 ## pod size recommendations
-There is a vertical pod autoscaler deployed to recommend memory and cpu sizing to the gofer-pod pods.
+There is a vertical pod autoscaler deployed to recommend memory and cpu sizing to the otter-pod pods.
 You can see recommendations via either of these commands:
 - kubectl get vpa -n grader-k8-namespace
 - kubectl get vpa -n grader-k8-namespace --output yaml